signofthefour/busStopQAsystem/README.md

 # Bus Stop Q&A system

-An classical implemented question answering for bus stop/station
+An implemented of question answering for bus stop/station with classical technique

 ---